 Gill Jordan – Local Authority Governor

-I have been involved in Education for many years in a number of different roles – as a Primary school teacher, as a specialist teacher of literacy, as a Local Authority Adviser, as a Senior Adviser to the Primary National Strategy and as a Educational Researcher.
+I have been involved in Education for many years in a number of different roles – as a Primary school teacher, both in the UK and overseas, as a specialist teacher of literacy, as a Local Authority Adviser, as a Senior Adviser to the Primary National Strategy and as an Educational Researcher.

-I have been a Governor for the past 20 years, first in Chester, and then, on moving to Devon, at Shute Primary School and finally, as a LA Governor at the Axe Beacon Federation, where I am currently Vice-Chair of the Education Committee.
+I have been a Governor for the past 20 years, first in Chester, and then, on moving to Devon, at Shute Primary School and finally, as an LA Governor at the Axe Beacon Federation, where I am currently the Lead Governor for Colyton Primary School and Chair of the Improvement Task Force.

 Sam Knights – Co-opted Governor

 I am very proud of my Cornish roots, and enjoy returning home when I can to take in the beauty of the coastline.
 Having been brought up in a Christian family, my faith took on new meaning in 1994 when I began to work at Camp Stapleton, a camp for underprivileged girls in Detroit, USA.
 Here I met with God and received a call into full time ordained ministry.

 In 2013, I published my first book of meditations for Lent and Holy Week entitled: “In The Shadows of Victory: Ride The Rollercoaster of Holy Week.”
 Through the sales of this book I was able to raise a lot of money for the baby special care unit at the Royal Berkshire Hospital, in Reading, in memory of our still born baby girl Emerald.
 I am married to Tim, and we have a five-year-old called Theo son, who is our pride and joy.